jeryldev/carbon-footprint-tracker/README.md

 ## Project Overview

-This Carbon Footprint Tracker project was created for CMSC 207 - Web Programming and Development at the University of the Philippines Open University, aligning with the Chancellor's emphasis on sustainability initiatives.
+This Carbon Footprint Tracker project was created for CMSC 207 - Web Programming and Development at the University of the Philippines Open University.

 The application helps users: